13 15 15Call

 Generally, you have three years from the date of injury to claim public liability compensation.
 However:

-Regardless of how long it’s been since your injury, if you’re considering claiming public liability compensation you should speak to a specialist lawyer and get advice on your options as soon as possible.
+Regardless of how long it’s been since your injury, if you’re considering claiming public liability compensation you should speak to a public liability lawyer and get advice on your options as soon as possible.
 The sooner you start the process the easier it will be to gather the evidence you need to make a successful claim.
+Even if you think you’re too late, there’s no cost to call 13 15 15 and find out if you can still claim.

 How long does a public liability claim take?